It\^o Stochastic differentials

 Our aim is to develop a definition of a differential which can apply to more general processes than diffusion processes, but still admits this visual interpretation when applied to the latter.
-This will require us to precisely define what we mean by \lq in some sense small\rq.
+This requires us to precisely define what we mean by \lq in some sense small\rq.

 We note the clear time asymmetry: having a differential of $0$ indicates that the change in $X_t$ is small for small positive $t$, but says nothing about negative values of $t$.
 In summary, the part of a fan diagram for the process in the direction of increasing time allows us to visually identify the differential.